Momentum

 Momentum Investing

-Momentum also has strong roots in academic research.
+Momentum has strong roots in academic research.
 Alfred Cowles and Herbert Jones published the first scientific momentum study in 1937.
 They compiled stock performance statistics from 1920 through 1935 and found the strongest stocks during the preceding year remained strong the following year.

 Momentum research languished after Cowles and Jones.
 Until behavioral finance caught on in the 1980s, the efficient market hypothesis had a firm grip on academic finance.